w0rm/elm-flatris/README.md

 # elm-flatris
-A Flatris clone in elm language
+A [Flatris](https://github.com/skidding/flatris) clone in elm language.

+This project is not complete yet.